 Who needs a dog license?

-By MI State Law, all dogs 4 months of age and older must have a license.
+All dogs 4 months of age and older must have a license in the state of Michigan.
 Licenses are for each dog and cannot be transferred from one dog to another.
 If you have just moved to MI, you have 30 days to get your new dog license for this state.
 Dog licenses are different than a Rabies tag from the vet's office.

 What is a dog license?